phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 ![Entry 0: 0x2023, Entry 1: 0x6e2063, Entry 2-9: 0x0](qemu-print-p4-entries.png)

 When we look at the [format of page table entries][page table format], we see that the value `0x2023` of entry 0 means that the entry is `present`, `writable`, was `accessed` by the CPU, and is mapped to frame `0x2000`.
-Entry 1 is mapped to frame `0x6e2000` has the same flags as entry 0, with the addition of the `dirty` flag that indicates that the page was written.
-Entries 2–9 are not `present`, so this virtual address range is not mapped to any physical addresses.
+Entry 1 is mapped to frame `0x6e2000` and has the same flags as entry 0, with the addition of the `dirty` flag that indicates that the page was written.
+Entries 2–9 are not `present`, so these virtual address ranges are not mapped to any physical addresses.

 Instead of working with unsafe raw pointers we can use the [`PageTable`] type of the `x86_64` crate: